E-learning in Africa is a dream that becomes reality now.

 In summary, some online courses can prove to be a magic key which can instantaneously unlock an unending spectrum of education in countless subjects to millions of young minds of the African people.

-Whether an individual wants to take a short course, or build on qualifications and skills which they already have, by taking an online MBA, or an online undergraduate degree, high quality online courses from reputable universities, colleges and other institutions, are the answer to giving many a chance to education, improving their lives by finding employment or becoming netpreneurs.
+Whether an individual wants to take a short course, or build on qualifications and skills which they already have, by taking an online MBA, or an online undergraduate course with an acknowledged degree, high quality online courses from reputable universities, colleges and other institutions, are the answer to giving many a chance to education, improving their lives by finding employment or becoming netpreneurs.

 Moreover, collectively, the anticipated surge in online learning is very likely to make Africa far more prosperous, and to raise the standard of living for both men and women alike.
 The flexibility of online learning such as studying for an online MBA program, makes it easier for both male and female learners to work around their family commitments and work duties.